Shianne1/Bullet_Train_Game_Team_Justice_League/src/README.txt

 [Check map] - prints Map.txt

 [[Room COMMANDS:]]
-[Inspect room] - gives a description of the room and the items in it
+[Checkout room] - gives a description of the room and the items in it

 [[Puzzle COMMANDS:]]
 [Solve "puzzle name"] - lets the users solve the puzzle [Get hint] - gives the user a hint
-[Inspect puzzle] - gives a description of the puzzle [Exit puzzle] - exits trying to attempt the puzzle [Retry "puzzle name"] - allows the player to retry the puzzle [Claim Prize] - lets the player claim the prize from the puzzle
+[Checkout puzzle] - gives a description of the puzzle [Exit puzzle] - exits trying to attempt the puzzle [Retry "puzzle name"] - allows the player to retry the puzzle [Claim Prize] - lets the player claim the prize from the puzzle